Mindset plays such an important role in our lives.

 It guides us through the decision making process and dictates how we handle situations.
 It helps us process information, reframe circumstances and it can help (or hinder) our progress.

 The famous Green Bay Packers quarterback Brett Favre once said: “Most talented players don’t always succeed.
 Some don’t even make the team.
 It’s more what’s inside.”

-Often, the greatest sportspeople in the world will share that being able to adopt the winning mindset during training, before games/matches and critically…during certain points in the game…is key to their success.
-Similarly, when it comes to being successful in business, your skills, knowledge, and abilities will only get you so far, your mindset will set you apart.
+Similarly, when it comes to being successful in business, your skills, knowledge, and abilities will get you so far, but it’s your mindset that will set you apart.

-But what is a content repurposing mindset?
-How do you apply it?
+So what is a content repurposing mindset and how do you apply it?